 Do you already have a website for your restaurant?
 Is it up to date, is it responsive (meaning: it also functions perfectly on a smartphone)?
 Is your website being seen by Google, and does it provide your guests with all the information they might need?
 Your menu, opening times and so on?

-Just note: this course will be specifically designed for hospitality brand owners.
+Just note: we only do website design for hospitality brand owners.
 So restaurants, cafes, coffee houses, food trucks, hotels, bed and breakfasts and other accommodation providers.
-It will be structured to serve this exact audience.
+Our websites are structured to serve this exact audience.
 So if you are like a retailer, a gym, a lawyer firm, a therapist… then sorry, this isn't for you!